 If done properly, localization will allow your digital business to enter new markets swiftly, start generating revenue from day one upon release, and stay ahead of the competition.
 In this sense, entering countries with a potentially lucrative market share—like China—can be particularly profitable.

 Brand awareness is the first step to acquiring new customers, and it is almost impossible without localization.
 Strong brand awareness means you spend less on advertising costs, and it helps build brand equity, which makes your product attractive to potential customers and investors.

 Entering a new market is also a matter of status, which gives you access to symbolic capital.
-Symbolic capital is a sociology term, and it refers to the resources available to a group or an individual on the basis of prestige or recognition.
-Symbolic capital gives you a chance to become a part of the local cultural landscape, provides access to high-status opinion-leaders, and ultimately, helps sell your product more easily.
+Symbolic capital is a sociological term, and it refers to the resources available to a group or an individual on the basis of prestige or recognition.
+Symbolic capital gives you a chance to become a part of the local cultural landscape, provides access to high-status opinion leaders, and ultimately, helps sell your product more easily.